apache/mxnet/docs/python_docs/python/tutorials/getting-started/crash-course/6-trainNN.md

 <!--- KIND, either express or implied.
 See the License for the -->
 <!--- specific language governing permissions and limitations -->
 <!--- under the License. -->
-# Training a Neural Network
+# Step 6: Train a Neural Network

-We have seen all the necessary components for creating a neural network, we are now ready put all the pieces together and train a model end to end.
+You have seen all the necessary components for creating a neural network, you are now ready to put all the pieces together and train a model end to end.

 ## 1. Data preparation

 The typical process to create and train a model starts with loading and preparing the datasets.
-For this Network you will use a [dataset of leaf images](https://data.mendeley.com/datasets/hb74ynkjcn/1) that consist of healthy and diseased examples of leafs from 12 different plant species.
-To get this dataset you have to download and extract it
+For this Network you will use a [dataset of leaf images](https://data.mendeley.com/datasets/hb74ynkjcn/1) that consists of healthy and diseased examples of leafs from 12 different plant species.
+To get this dataset you have to download and extract it with the following commands.

 ```{.python .input}
 # Download dataset